BigPolarBear1/factorization/README.md

 The american cryptologic program, defeated, by a single polar bear whom your leaders refer to as "a dude in a dress" hahahahahaha.
 FUCK YOU LOSERS.

+Update: Added a few more sentences at the bottom of chapter VII, to explain how exactly this bridges number field sieve.
+It's all easy now.
+I understand it perfectly.
+I finally have all the pieces of the puzzle THANK GOD, HOLY FUCKNG SHIT.
+I WAS LOSING MY FUCKING SANITY WORKING ON THIS FOR 2.5 years.
+ITS DONE.
+OVER.
+I WON.
+I know there was a bridge to numbe field sieve.
+And now I got all the details.
+Its all in the paper now.
+I knew I hadn't lost my mind!
+I knew it!
+Fuck you all assholes.
+You people all suck.
+I destroyed everyone in infosec.
+HAHAHAHHAA.
+FUCK YOU PUSSIES.
+ENJOY THE PATCHING ASSHOLES!!!!!!!!!!
+ECC IS NEXT!

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.